 Flashing light in the eye can be caused by:

-Vitreous detachment.
+3. Vitreous detachment.
 The jelly vitreous fluid in the eye shrinks with age.
 The new void can cause the flashing.
 It is important that you see an ophthalmologist immediately to rule out retinal detachment.
 Not much can be done for vitreous detachment, but it is an important warning that should not be ignored.

 No remedies contributed by visitors yet.